GTU-Contributions/CSE396_Group_Project_II_PersonRecognition/README.md

 However, in order to make the project even a bit harder there are few restrictions set by our dear instructor. :)

 They are as follows:
-1. The camera cannot be motionless.
+1. The camera cannot be motionless/stable.
 We are supposed to hang it on a rope, so it shakes everytime the mechanism moves over the paper.
 2. The camera is not allowed to take shots which cover more than 1/8th of the paper's surface area in a single shot.
-3. The drawn stick man may have irregular form.
-For example it might have a single arm or leg.
-It might have a hand on its head or head a lot bigger than his body.
-In these cases the mechanism should pretend that there is not a stick man.
+3. The drawn stickman may have an irregular form.
+For example, it may have a single arm or leg.
+It may have a hand on its head or a head bigger than its body.
+In such scenarios the mechanism should pretend that a stickman has not been found yet and continue running.

 The created system resembles a 3D printer.
 4 stepper motors are making the mechanism to move both on X and Y coordinates (2 motors for each).
 Arduino Uno and Arduino CNC Shield are used to ensure the power supply and control of the stepper motors.